 Partner demo: Type.com AI Teammates

-For technical folks, the easiest way to think about Type.com is this: every Slack channel gets a shared virtual machine.
-The team can hand it work, give it context, and let it operate across the tools already attached to the workflow.
+Type.com showed a different framing: every Slack channel gets a shared virtual machine.
+Hand it work, give it context, it operates across whatever tools are already in the workflow.

-Type.com is offering event attendees a free two-week trial with $100 in credits.
-Request access at type.com and mention the Deepline event.
+Event attendees get a free two-week trial with $100 in credits — request access at type.com and mention the Deepline event.

 Nick Lafferty: the marketing engineer is not a growth hacker